 The Bottom Line

-Energy efficiency rating for air conditioners is calculated separately for cooling (energy efficiency ratio – EER) and heating (coefficient of performance – COP).
+The energy efficient star rating for air conditioners is calculated separately for cooling (energy efficiency ratio – EER) and heating (coefficient of performance – COP).
 We get both values by dividing capacity output by power input.
 Only when we know the cooling or heating capacity of an air conditioner, we can compare two or more products based on energy star ratings.
 Air conditioners can have from one to ten stars.
 The more stars a product gets, the more energy efficient it is.
 Devices with six or more stars have additional label signifying super efficiency rating.

 However, energy efficiency also depends on a local climate or your location, which brings us to Zoned Energy Rating Label that shows us energy efficiency of a device on different locations.